Opinion | J.D. Vance’s Senate hopes reveal the problem with performative populism

-Vance may run for retiring Republican Rob Portman’s seat.
-A pro-Vance super PAC has sprung up, backed by right wing billionaire Peter Thiel.
+Vance might run for retiring Republican Rob Portman’s seat.
+A pro-Vance super PAC has sprung up, backed by right-wing billionaire Peter Thiel.

-Now Vance is out with a new piece about terrible situation at the border.
+Now Vance is out with a new piece about the terrible situation at the border.
 It reads like a first-sketch blueprint for a candidacy.
 But at bottom, it’s little more than conservative populist theater.

 Vance’s piece recounts a dinner with corporate leaders who supposedly “loathed Donald Trump” due to immigration restrictions denying them cheap labor.
 Vance claims that under President Biden, the southern border has “exploded into crisis,” and declares that “Republicans are right to oppose this madness.”